MaxHillebrand/PraxeologyOfPrivacy/README.md

 ## Abstract

 Humans act, and humans argue.
-This is what we assume, and from there we can deduce a plethora of insights relevant to economics, ethics and strategy.
-The Individual is in a constant state of uneasiness, and has the creative spark to imagine multiple superior scenarios.
-The heroic entrepreneur acts, allocating scarce resources to manifest his most wanted desires.
-The Sovereign Individual claims his property, and has the power to defend what is his.
-In the darkness of Crypto Anarchy, cypherpunks control how to selectively reveal themselves to the world, thriving in the free realm of cyberspace.
-No trusted third party will secure Individual liberty.
+From these fundamental assumptions, we can deduce a plethora of insights relevant to economics, ethics, and strategy.
+The individual is in a constant state of uneasiness, with the creative spark to imagine multiple superior scenarios.
+The heroic entrepreneur acts, allocating scarce resources to manifest their most desired outcomes.
+The sovereign individual claims their property and has the power to defend what is rightfully theirs.
+In the darkness of crypto anarchy, cypherpunks control how to selectively reveal themselves to the world, thriving in the free realm of cyberspace.
+The Individual's liberty cannot be secured by a trusted third party.

 ## Contributions